 In order to give better control over system configuration, not all sensitivity charts use the same baseline configuration.
 Note that component sensitivities will vary from one configuration to the next.

-Also note, that all performance data in each table is relative to the baseline configuration with the exception of the machine used for the display resolution test.
+Also note, that all performance data in each table is relative to the baseline configuration with the exception of the machine used for the I/O subsystem test.

 Baseline configuration: